-"Dr. Moore told me to talk to you about getting a therapy dog for my son over there."
-Burt said pointing at his son who was just glaring at them.
-Michelle nodded her head and went to the computer as she gathered paper to give to Burt with a pen as well.
+"Dr. Moore told me to talk to you about getting a therapy dog for my son over there," Burt said pointing at Kurt who was just glaring at them.
+Michelle nodded her head and went to the computer as she gathered the paperwork to give to Burt along with a pen.

 "Of course.
-If you could fill these applications out then this would be really helpful as to what kind of dog we can offer your son."
-Michelle said already knowing what to do from the text she got from Dr. Moore.
+If you could fill these forms out please, it will give me a better idea as to what dog we have that might be best match for your son," Michelle said already knowing what to do from the text she got from Dr. Moore.

-"If you could please come with me Burt, I think I know the perfect dog for your son."
-Michelle said stepping out of the front desk to show Burt to the back of the building where the therapy dogs were kept.
+"If you could please come with me Burt, I think I know the perfect dog for your son," Michelle said stepping from behind the front desk to show Burt to the back of the building where the therapy dogs were kept.

-"Come one Kurt, let's see what kind of dog they have here."
-Burt said looking at Kurt.
+"Come on Kurt, let's see what kind of dog they have here," Burt said looking at Kurt.

 "Why don't you try and pet her Kurt?"
 Burt asked looking at Kurt.
 Kurt didn't even pay attention to the golden retriever and walked away from her looking at the other dogs.

-Kurt saw lots of golden retrievers, labs, shepherd dogs, and other mixes that Kurt couldn't identify.
+Kurt saw lots of Golden Retriever's, Labrador's, Shepherd's, and other mixes that Kurt couldn't identify.
 All of the dogs here somehow seemed boring to Kurt, they didn't possess the spark of life that Kurt liked.
 How ironic.
-After all, his dad is forcing him to get a therapy dog, the least Kurt can do is pick his own damn therapy dog.
+After all, if his dad is forcing him to get a therapy dog the least Kurt can do is pick his own damn therapy dog.
 But after looking at all the selections, Kurt didn't seem remotely impressed by the dogs.
 As Kurt got to the end of the aisle he saw something black move.
 Turning his head Kurt saw the most beautiful golden eyes.
-Kurt felt his breath hitch in his throat as he just stared at the beautiful all black furred dog.
+Kurt felt his breath hitch in his throat as he just stared at the beautiful black furred dog.
 The eyes were the most captivating thing Kurt has ever seen.
-The fierceness of the gold shining is stunning.
-The dog's eyes held so much life and power that Kurt is baffled by it, and just the way the dog is sitting on its hind legs making it have the presence of dominance and authority.
+The fierceness of its gold eyes shining is stunning.
+The dog's eyes held so much life and power that Kurt is baffled by it.
+Just the way the dog is sitting on its hind legs makes it have the presence of dominance and authority.
 The fur looked so soft to touch that in the light it shined giving it a glossy look.
 The dog was big though, but this dog stood out from all of the others.
-Kurt felt like he was in a trance from looking at this dog as the dog looked back at him with the same amaze almost as if he knew what Kurt is feeling.
-Slowly Kurt walked up to the dog and in his trance he reached out his hand and stroked the dogs head.
+Kurt felt like he was in a trance from looking at this dog as the dog looked back at him with the same amazement, almost as if he knew what Kurt is feeling.
+Slowly Kurt walked up to the dog and in his trance, he reached out his hand and stroked the dogs head.

-"Soft."
-Kurt whispered stoking the dog again.
+"Soft," Kurt whispered stroking the dog again.
 The black dog seemed pleased with the way Kurt is petting its head and stood up to walk closer to Kurt so he could have a better view of Kurt's face.
-Kurt couldn't help but stare at the dogs face.
+Kurt couldn't help but stare at the dog's face.
 The dog had a strong framed face as if he was presenting itself to Kurt.

 "Did you find a dog that you like?"
 Michelle asked walking over to them.

 "Oh great!
-I'm so happy you choose Toby."
-Michelle said with a giggle.
+I'm so happy you choose Toby," Michelle said.

 "Toby?
 Is that his name?"
 Kurt asked never taking his eyes of the black dog.
 The black dog stared back at Kurt and Kurt felt his heart skip a beat.
 What?
 It's almost as if the dog could read Kurt's mind before barking at Kurt.

 Kurt's eyes widen.
 Huh?!
 Who said that?
 What's is that's voice?
 Blaine?
 Who is Blaine?
-Kurt stared more at the dog as the dog just wagged his tail around and sat on his hind legs again.
+Kurt stared more at the dog as the dog just wagged his tail around and sat on his hind legs.
 Is the black dog, Blaine?

-"You see not many people choose Toby because they find him to be scary or intimidating to look at.
-Also they don't like the fact that he's looks like a wolf too, so they think he's dangerous because of his high animal instincts.
-But I think he's a great dog to have."
-Michelle said snapping Kurt out of his thoughts.
+"You see not many people choose Toby because they find him to be scary or intimidating.
+Also they don't like the fact that he's part wolf too, so they think he's dangerous because of his animal instincts.
+But I think he's a great dog to have," Michelle said snapping Kurt out of his thoughts.

 Kurt reached his hand out to touch the dog once more, but the dog decided to have other plans and lick Kurt's hand.

 "Gross!"
 Kurt yelled quickly pulling his hand away.
-Toby seemed to found Kurt's reaction funny and wagged his tail more almost like he's laughing at him!
+Toby seemed to find Kurt's reaction funny and just wagged his tail more almost like he's laughing at him!

 "Haha!
 I think Toby likes you!"
 Michelle said with a laugh causing Kurt to glare at her.

 "Oh come on Kurt!
 Lighten up!
-Toby seems to love you already!"
-Burt said with a light chuckle.
+Toby seems to love you!"
+Burt said.

-"Then what dogs do you want Kurt?"
+"Then what dog do you want Kurt?"
 Burt asked frustratingly.

 Toby barked causing Kurt to swing his head to look at him.
 It was that voice again!
-Kurt saw Toby on his hind legs again as he front paws were pressing against the cage making him look taller coming around Kurt's upper chest area.
-Kurt looked at Toby who seemed to have one of his paws through the rage and moving it up and down, almost as if he was calling out to Kurt to come closer.
-Moving close Kurt looked at Toby who stopped moving paw and retrieved it by sticking out his snout instead asking Kurt if he could pet him.
+Kurt saw Toby on his hind legs again as he front paws were pressing against the cage making him look taller coming around Kurt's chest area.
+Kurt looked at Toby who seemed to have one of his paws through the cage, moving it up and down, almost as if he was calling out to Kurt to come closer.
+Moving closer, Kurt looked at Toby who stopped moving his paw and brought it back into the cage, sticking out his snout instead asking Kurt if he could pet him.
 Kurt brought his hand out and touched Toby's head again and Toby nuzzled into the touch.

-"I think we will defiantly take Toby."
-Burt said to Michelle who nodded.
-Burt watched the whole interaction between Kurt and Toby and was amazed by how Kurt's eyes were shinning just at the few seconds of petting Toby.
+"I think we will defiantly take Toby," Burt said to Michelle who nodded.
+Burt watched the whole interaction between Kurt and Toby and was amazed by how Kurt's eyes were shining just at the few seconds of petting Toby.

 "Huh?"
 Michelle asked.

-"Yeah, I think so too."
-Michelle said beckoning for Burt to follow her to sign the paper works.
+"Yeah, I think so too," Michelle said beckoning for Burt to follow her to sign the paperwork.

 "Can I unlock the cage he's in?"
 Kurt asked Michelle whose smile widen.

 "Of course!
-We have a special room for you if you can to pet more of Blaine."
-Michelle said grabbing the leash and unlocking the cage with Blaine instantly running out as Michelle grabbed his collar and hooking on the leash.
-Tugging on the leash Michelle led Blaine and Kurt to another white room that has a couch as Michelle opened the door and unhooked Blaine who trotted in with Kurt behind him.
+We have a special room for you if you can to pet more of Blaine," Michelle said grabbing the leash and unlocking the cage.
+Blaine instantly ran out as Michelle grabbed his collar and hooked on the leash.
+Tugging on the leash Michelle led Blaine and Kurt to another white room that has a couch.
+Michelle opened the door and unhooked Blaine who trotted in with Kurt behind him.

 "Have fun!
-I'll send your dad here once he's done with completing the applications."
-Michelle said closing the door and leaving.
+I'll send your dad here once he's done with completing the paperwork," Michelle said closing the door and leaving.

-Kurt walked to the couch and sat down looking at Blaine who followed him and dumped on the couch and sat down next to Kurt.
+Kurt walked to the couch and sat down looking at Blaine who followed him and jumped on the couch and sat down next to Kurt.
 Kurt looked at Blaine with a confused look before Blaine brought his nose close to Kurt's cheek and began to sniff him.
 Kurt is surprised with himself that he's actually allowing an animal to smell him.
-Blaine continued to sniff and went down to sniff Kurt's neck and then his eyes which caused Kurt to giggle a little when Blaine's whiskers tickled his cheeks.
+Blaine continued to sniff and went up to sniff Kurt's neck and then his eyes which caused Kurt to giggle a little when Blaine's whiskers tickled his cheeks.
 Blaine went back down to sniff Kurt's neck and Kurt became tense when Blaine nuzzled between his neck and shoulder.
 Somehow Kurt thought that Blaine must have known that Kurt is uncomfortable and began to make sounds.
 It is a weird sound, yet it is soft almost as if Blaine is doing a dog's version of purring.
 Kurt petted Blaine's back feeling the vibration of his attempted purring and Blaine continued to sniff Kurt.
-Kurt realized that he isn't grossed out because usually whenever he's near animals, Kurt avoids them like the plague, but with Blaine, Kurt felt his presence comfortable as if he has done this before.
+Kurt realizes that he isn't grossed out by this.
+Usually, he avoids them like the plague, but with Blaine, Kurt feels his presence comforting, as if he's done this before.
 Blaine stopped sniffing Kurt and looked at Kurt's blue eyes before crawling down on the couch and resting his head on Kurt's lap.
 Kurt lightly smiled at this and went to pet Blaine's head brushing his fingers in the soft silky fur.

-"Looks like a wolf, huh?"
+"Part wolf huh?"
 Kurt said looking at Blaine's body.
 The dog really did have a body of a wolf.
-Blaine is a big dog too his size is like a Great Dane maybe a bit smaller.
+Blaine is a big dog too; his size is like a German Shepherd but only bigger.
 Kurt continued to pet Blaine's head feeling surprisingly calm right now.
-Blaine just closed his eyes and enjoyed the feeling of Kurt petting him as he wagged his tail a few times.

 Maybe getting a therapy dog isn't so bad?